Wales

 Who are WITS?

-Originally a collaboration between the Welsh Assembly Government, Cardiff County Council, and Cardiff and Vale University Health Board, we are now the primary supplier of language professionals for over 30 public sector clients.
+The Wales Interpretation and Translation Service (WITS) opened in 2009 operating 24 hours a day, 7 days a week.
+WITS was originally a collaboration between the Welsh Assembly Government, Gwent Police, Cardiff County Council, and Cardiff and Vale University Health Board and we are now the primary supplier of language professionals for over 30 public sector clients.

 “Every year WITS receives more than 30,000 requests for interpretation and translation services from Public Service professionals all over Wales ”